-Metric Definition Calculation methodology Implied temperature rise This rating signifies the temperature to which the world would warm (above pre-industrial levels) should all companies' expected emissions differ from their net-zero budgeted emissions to the same degree as this portfolio. (Σ(weight X GHG emissions gap %)) X global emissions budget X transient climate response to cumulative carbon emissions factor) + 1.5°c This is a forward-looking measure assessing future emission trajectories and climate alignment.
-A fund may have higher emissions but a lower implied temperature score if they have a robust plan to decarbonise.
-This rating is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
+ich al ted folio. (Σ(weight X GHG emissions gap %)) X global emissions budget X transient climate response to cumulative carbon emissions factor) ng This rating is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
 The rating is built on top of two core components, exposure and management.
 The exposure component assesses the potential inherent misalignment of each issuer's future emissions with their issuer specific budget.
 The management component evaluates the issuers potential to reduce their exposure, by scoring the equality of their policies and programmes, strategy, governance and financial position.
-This provides a rating at the stock level; we aggregate these scores to the portfolio level following Morningstar Sustainalytics' methodology.
-Total Loss Ratio The Loss Ratio serves to assess a company's financial capacity to manage the costs associated with physical direct and indirect climate risks.
-The Loss Ratio serves to assess a company's financial capacity to manage the costs associated with physical direct and indirect climate risks.
-The Loss Ratio is calculated as the ratio of expected cumulative damage against the company's global financial position up to 2050.
+This provides a rating at the stock level; we aggregate these scores to the portfolio level following Morningstar Sustainalytics' methodology. ıy's t The Loss Ratio is calculated as the ratio of expected cumulative damage against the company's global financial position up to 2050.
 This data point is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
 We apply a weighted average to the holdings data to aggregate the output to the portfolio level.

-Metric Definition Calculation methodology Climate Value-at-Risk This is the potential absolute loss in value the portfolio may experience based on its expected misalignment to a net zero pathway.
-Policy risk Market risk VaR Morningstar Sustaina on the policy costs of reduced market dem only assessed for the based on a discounted 2050, expressed as a The risk that market behaviour evolves such that there is less demand for a fossil fuel-based products.
-Ited by our appointed this lytics.
-Value at Risk (Value of expected emissions and and, where applicable (recoil & gas sector).
-It is a led cash flow model for the percentage.
-This provides these scores to the portfalytics' methodology.
-R) is measured based d the impact of narket VaR is currently cumulative value he years from now untildes a VaR at the stock Productive Capacity Loss The percentage of annual productivity disruption due to component failure, damage, repairs, and non-physical damage related loss (e.g., disruptive heat stress) of own operations.
-The total disruption/outage for each issuer is based on the individual asset failure probability for each of their assets.
-This failure probability includes both the average annual probabilities of event occurrence as well as the vulnerability of the asset and its components.
-It is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
-We apply a weighted average to the holdings data to aggregate the output to the portfolio level.
+Metric Definition Calculation method dology Climate Value-at-Risk This is the potential absolute loss in value the portfolio may experience based on its expected misalignment to a net zero pathway.
+Policy risk Market risk VaR The risk that regulatory action will increase costs to an organisation through carbon pricing mechanisms.
+The risk that market behaviour evolves such that there is less demand for a fossil fuel-based products.
+The potent absolute los value the c may experie from a trans to a low can economy.
+Morningstar Sustair on the policy costs reduced market der only assessed for th based on a discoun 2050, expressed as level; we aggregate lated by our appointed third halytics.
+Value at Risk (VaR) of expected emissions and mand, where applicable (ma he oil & gas sector).
+It is a c ited cash flow model for the s a percentage.
+This provide these scores to the portfo halytics' methodology. is measured the impact of arket VaR is c umulative value e years from r es a VaR at the Productive Capacity Loss The percentage of annual productivity disruption due to component failure, damage, repairs, and non-physical damage related loss (e.g., disruptive heat stress) of own operations. individual asset failu failure probability in of event occurrence its components.
+It is provider, Morningsta /outage for each issuer is b ure probability for each of th cludes both the average ar e as well as the vulnerability s calculated by our appointe ar Sustainalytics.
+We apply b aggregate the output to th neir assets.
+Th nual probabil of the asset ed third-party a weighted av